EthanCutting/Hack-The-Box-HTB-/Machines/REAaDME.md

 This repository contains a full walkthrough of the **UnderPass** machine from **Hack The Box**, covering enumeration, exploitation, privilege escalation, and flag retrieval.

-> ⚠️ This walkthrough is for **educational purposes only** and is intended for use on platforms like Hack The Box where you have permission to test.

 ---

 ## 🎯 Target Information